 If a blogger links to an Amazon product (with a special code for affiliates embedded in the link), and a reader places an item in their “shopping cart” through that link within 24 hours of clicking the link, the blogger gets a small percentage of the sale.
 Amazon links are not “pay per click.”
 If you click on the product link and stay around Amazon and purchase something else later, however, if that purchase takes place within a certain amount of time according to that company’s regulations, Joinify may be compensated for referring you to their site.

 Anytime you see a link that looks like or contains the words ‘amazon .com’ or ‘Amazon’… it can be assumed that it is an Amazon affiliate link.

 These affiliate links work the same way: if you click the link and buy the product, the blogger gets a percentage of the sale or some other compensation type.
 Things like e-book bundles, e-courses, and online packages are usually affiliated links, as well.
 Again, prices are not different if you use these affiliate links.
 You will not pay more by clicking through to the link.
 These links are not “pay per click” unless otherwise denoted.

 We do not write sponsored posts and want to bring you real, unbiased information.
 However, if a company sponsors a post and it is a paid sponsorship, we will disclose this clearly at the beginning of the post.

-I hope this helps get your disclosure taken care of and placed on your site to have peace of mind knowing you are legally good to go.
-You can visit here for more solutions to your legal needs.
+We hope this helps get your disclosure taken care of and placed on your site to have peace of mind knowing you are legally good to go.
+You can visit the FTC website here for more solutions to your legal needs.